Converse Logo

 Converse Logo 2007-2011

-In 2007, the company again redesigned the logo.
-For visual identification, it chose a version created by artist Jim Labadini in the 1970s.
-The new label features a classic black star placed next to a chevron in the form of an open triangle from two wide strips.
+In 2007, the company redesigned the logo again.
+It chose a version created by artist Jim Labadini in the 1970s for visual identification.
+The new label features a classic black star next to a chevron, formed by two wide strips into an open triangle.
 The feature of this version is that the central element is located on the side, so it seems that the star “stands” on one ray.
 The manufacturer’s name, as usual, is at the bottom.
 The letter style is identical to previous versions.

 2011 – 2017